rbutenuth/fpl/doc/map-and-loops.md

 ### group-by
 Convert a list in a dictionary of lists.
 The key is the result of the lambda, converted to a string.
-The lambda is called with two arguments: A counter (starting at 0) and a list element.
+The lambda is called with two arguments: A lit element and a counter (starting at 0).
 When the result of the lambda is nil, the corresponding element is ignored.

 ```